 Alt 1:

-The Key Type field value determines the contents of the FILS Public Key field as follows:

-0: Reserved, FILS Public Key is undefined.
+The Key Type field value determines the contents of the FILS Public Key field as follows (other values of the Key Type field are reserved and the FILS Public Key is reserved for these values):

 1: FILS Public Key is an X.509v3 certificate encoded according to IETF RFC 5280.

 2: FILS Public Key is an uncertified public key encoded according to IETF RFC 5480.